E mihi ana ki ngā tohu ō nehe, ō Hauraki

 We acknowledge the indigenous people of this area.

-The Treasury is housed within two extraordinary buildings side by side at 705 Queen Street, Thames, each quite imposing in their own way and completely juxtaposed architecturally.
+Our centre is housed within two extraordinary buildings side by side at 705 Queen Street, Thames, each quite imposing in their own way and completely juxtaposed architecturally.
 The Thames Carnegie Library, built in 1905, was refurbished by Thames-Coromandel District Council in 2007 and reopened as The Treasury in 2009.
-Today The Carnegie Library is recognised as a Category 2 Building by the New Zealand Historic Places Trust.
-Alongside it, The Treasury Archive is a bespoke designed, award-winning state of the art facility, stark in its architecture, which respectfully and artistically interprets aspects of the Carnegie Library design.
+Today the Carnegie Library is recognised as a Category 2 Building by the New Zealand Historic Places Trust.
+Alongside it, our Archive is a bespoke designed, award-winning state of the art facility, stark in its architecture, which respectfully and artistically interprets aspects of the Carnegie Library design.
 Read more about the buildings.

 Led by heritage sector professionals, our team of history-passionate volunteers are here to help you explore detail of the lives of those who came before you and us.